nsimita/DSA/README.md

 23. Take an array of 5 elements.
 Push all elements into the stack.
 Pop the elements back into an array.
 Print the array (it should now be reversed).

+24. Count how many elements are currently in the stack.
+Do not use pop() or alter the stack.